Product Photography Cost in 2026: Ecommerce Price Breakdown

 Let's skip the fluff and get straight to numbers.

-| Method | Cost per Product | Images Included | Turnaround | |--------|-----------------|-----------------|------------| | DIY (smartphone) | $0-15 | 1-3 images | Same day | | Automated tools | From €13/product | Up to 13 image types | 15 minutes | | Freelance photographer | $150-400 | 5-10 images | 3-7 days | | Photography studio | $300-700+ | 7-15 images | 1-2 weeks | | Agency (full service) | $500-2,000+ | Full creative package | 2-4 weeks |
+| Method | Cost per Product | Images Included | Turnaround | |--------|-----------------|-----------------|------------| | DIY (smartphone) | $0-15 | 1-3 images | Same day | | AI product image tools | About €16.60-€19.80/product on ProdVue plans | 8-12 images per product | Minutes + review | | Freelance photographer | $150-400 | 5-10 images | 3-7 days | | Photography studio | $300-700+ | 7-15 images | 1-2 weeks | | Agency (full service) | $500-2,000+ | Full creative package | 2-4 weeks |

 Now let's break down exactly what you get at each price point.